freemercury/ASTERIS_THU/README.md

 ## 📂 Usage

 ASTERIS is designed for multi-exposure astronomical imaging data denoising.
-Below is the standard workflow for preparing data, training models, and running tests.
+Below is the standard workflow.
+**ASTERIS can be directly applied for the JWST/NIRCam data from F070W to F480M with arbitary exposure time.**
+ASTERIS_8 requires 8 astrometrically-aligned fits.
+ASTERIS_4 requires 4 astrometrically-aligned fits.

 ### 1️⃣ Prepare Training Data